ng-Classic/ng-classic/aio/content/tutorial/first-app/first-app-lesson-04.md

-# First Angular Classicapp lesson 4 - Creating an interface
+# First Angular Classic app lesson 4 - Creating an interface

 This tutorial lesson demonstrates how to create an interface and include it in a component of your app.